frustrianm/World_Weather_Analysis/README.md

 # WeatherPy with Python APIs
-FRM's Repository for APIs and Module 6 activites
+FRM's Repository for APIs activities and Challenge 6